Chain of Gold: Part one

 James takes Grace aside where she informs him that she is now engaged to Charles - who had broken off his engagement with Ariadne whilst she was unconscious.
-Grace demands her bracelet back from him and when he does return it back, he feels physical pain from the separation.
+Grace demands her bracelet back from him and when he returns it, he feels physical pain from the separation.
 He goes to the Blackfriars Bridge to relieve his heartache.
 Grace finds Matthew and tells him what has transpired.
 Before she leaves, she seemingly holds Matthew in place with words alone and kisses him.
 She threatens to tell James about this kiss if Matthew ever breathes a word of their conversation to anyone.
 Matthew later finds James sitting on the bridge and in a moment of recklessness James drinks from his flask, and loses consciousness due to exhaustion.
 The next morning when he wakes up, he finds the hurt gone, and feels oddly light.
 Cordelia meanwhile had accompanied Anna to the infirmary and seen her put her guard down and sob for Ariadne.
 Will and Tessa have gone with the Silent Brothers to transport Tatiana and the other remaining wounded Shadowhunters to the Silent City.
 Grace will be staying with the Bridgestocks near the City to be close to her mother.
 Cordelia receives a letter from Charlotte, answering her inquiries about her father.
 He’s actually already been questioned with the Mortal Sword, which Cordelia was sure would clear his name as it requires the holder to speak only truth.
 Unfortunately, the demon attack has been erased from his memory, so he cannot clear his name with the sword.

 Christopher arrives with the results and the group discovers that the shards of wood were pieces of a Pyxis.
-James informs them that the inscription were written in Old Persian and they realize that the demon was in fact a Mandikhor demon, which can produce smaller demons known as Khora demons.
+James informs them that the inscription were written in Old Persian and they realize that the demon was in fact a Mandikhor demon, which can produce smaller demons.
 They form a plan to capture the demon but for that they would need a Pyxis.
 Cordelia recalls seeing one at Hypatia's salon and they decide to approach Anna for aid.
 James escorts Cordelia home and Sona presumes that they both were getting closer than before and James had marital intentions, to which Cordelia replies in the negative.
 Cordelia goes to Alastair to gently break the news of Charles’ new engagement to him.
 Alastair already knew and is not happy when Cordelia tells him she eavesdropped on his recent conversation with Charles.